featbit/featbit/README.md

 **FeatBit** is a scalable, high-performance **Feature Management** and **Progressive Experimentation** platform.

-Feature Management, which progressively delegating the control of a feature to the owner that is most closely responsible for the outcome.
-Use cases: `Trunk-based development`, `Testing in production`, `Progressive & Targeted release`, `Kill switches`, `Faster incident resolution`, `Data & Cloud Migration`, etc.
+Feature Management use cases: `Trunk-based development`, `Testing in production`, `Progressive & Targeted release`, `Kill switches`, `Faster incident resolution`, `Data & Cloud Migration`, etc.

-Progressive Experimentation, which provides the ability to get online and offline feedback as quickly as possible.Use cases: `Beta testing and qualitative feedback`, `Experimentation and A/B testing`.
+Progressive Experimentation, which provides the ability to get online and offline feedback as quickly as possible.
+Use cases: `Beta testing and qualitative feedback`, `Experimentation and A/B testing`.

 ### Our Philosophy
 ◆ **Empower All teams to Deliver, Control and Experiment their software**.

+◆ Progressively delegating the control of a feature to the owner that is most closely responsible for the outcome.

 ◆ Less self-developed but more reusable open source software.